Volunteering As a Family Around Tampa Bay

-2. Sweetwater Organic Farm has many gardening projects and special events where families can volunteer their time.
+If your family loves nature, you may want to try Sweetwater Organic Farm gardening projects and special events where families can volunteer their time.
 Different projects require different age requirements.
-Groups are also welcome.
-Contact the farm for details.

-3. Feeding Tampa Bay allows children ages 10-15 to volunteer with the participation of a parent or guardian.
-Younger children can participate with an adult at Family Night on November 18 from 6-8 p.m.
-Feeding Tampa Bay will provide kid-friendly, age-appropriate activities to bring awareness to the 1 in 4 children in our communities who go hungry.
+Feeding Tampa Bay allows children ages 10-15 to volunteer with the participation of a parent or guardian.
+Younger children can participate with an adult at Family Night on select nights.
+Feeding Tampa Bay has an extensive calendar where you can find a variety of volunteer opportunities during the holidays and throughout the year.

 Volunteer info: Feedingamericatampabay.com

-4. Metropolitan Ministries allows to help during the holiday season in the hospitality area.
-The roles for kids age 8 –14 include serving snacks for the families served by MM; working in the wagon pulling area to take food/toys out to the client’s car; and sorting food and toys to ensure all the families that come to MM for help this holiday season receive quality items that meet their needs.
+Kids as young as 8 years old can volunteer to help at Metropolitan Ministries in Hillsborough, Pasco, and Pinellas county.
+Volunteer opportunities may include serving snacks for the families served by MM; working in the wagon pulling area to take food/toys out to the client’s car; sorting food and toys to ensure all the families that come to MM for help this holiday season receives quality items that meet their needs.

-Sign up is required for each person (create an account for each child as well).
+Sign-up is required for each person (create an account for each child 8 yrs old and olders as well).

 Sign up at: Metropolitan Ministries